 A well-selected representative will be able to provide their U.S. supplier/manufacturer with information about the status of defense bids and procurement plans.
 This is a very mature defense community.
 Thus, U.S. defense suppliers should only consider this market if they have a proven track record in the U.S. and/or in other Tier I countries.

 Companies wanting to supply their products/systems to Korea’s military are required to register with DAPA; this is a 10 day process.
-Consult: https://www.d2b.go.kr/English/jsp/index.jsp.
+For more information on the registration and bidding process, refer to DAPA’s procurement portal: https://www.d2b.go.kr/English/jsp/index.jsp.

 South Korea is 70 percent mountains, forcing it’s nearly 50 million people into key population centers: Seoul metro area: 10+ million; Busan metro area: 3.5 million; Incheon metro area: 2.9 million; Daegu metro area: 2.5 million; and Daejeon metro area: 2 million.
 Most freight forwarders use an extensive network of first-class railways, 3,000 kilometers of highways, and air routes that crisscross the country.

 Incheon, Gimpo, and Busan’s first class airports and ports are the points of entry for most products.
 Products are then transferred by first-tier roads and railways to major modern distribution centers in Seoul, Busan, Incheon, Daegu, and Gwangyang.
 South Korea has 15 airports.
-Eight are international airports, including the world-class Incheon International Airport.
-Around 77 international passenger and cargo airlines operate frequent flights between Korea and many nations around the world (See Chapter 4 of this CCG and the Leading Aerospace Sector for additional information on Korea’s airports).
+Eight are international airports, including the world-class Incheon International Airport near Seoul.
+Around 77 international passenger and cargo airlines operate regularly scheduled flights between Korea and many nations around the world (see Chapter 4 of this report for additional information on Korea’s airports).

 The Port of Busan is the world’s fifth largest cargo port.
-As well, Incheon Airport is building a new terminal (to be completed in 2017) and a new airport is being contemplated for Korea’s southeastern Region presently being served by Busan’s Gimhae Airport.
+As well, Incheon Airport is building a new terminal (scheduled to be completed in 2017) and a new airport is being contemplated for Korea’s southeastern region, presently being served by Busan’s Gimhae Airport.

 Distribution methods and the function of intermediaries vary widely by product in this mature market.
 Traditional retail distribution networks of small family-run stores, stalls in markets, and street vendors are being replaced by large discount stores.

-In mid-2012, as part of Korea’s efforts to protect small “mom-and-pop” stores, under the auspices of “economic democratization,” the government imposed a rule closing big-box discount chains on Sundays.
+In mid-2012, as part of Korea’s efforts to protect small “mom-and-pop” stores, under the auspices of “economic democratization,” the government imposed a rule closing big-box discount chains on two Sundays per month.
 Many major retailers initially ignored the restriction.
-The government then imposed financial penalties, which eventually led to compliance, with major retailers closing stores on the second and fourth Sunday of each month as of late 2012.
+The government then imposed financial penalties, which eventually led to compliance, with major retailers closing stores on the second and fourth Sunday of each month, as of late 2012.

 Korea’s major cities have numerous fashionable and expensive large department stores and boutiques.
 Thousands of second-tier and third-tier retail stores also abound.
-Full-Line Discount Stores (FDS) have gained in popularity, as have U.S.-based Costco, which entered the Korean FDS market more than 10 years ago and is successfully competing against Korean rivals E-Mart, and Lotte Mart as well as Homeplus by TESCO, a UK retailer.
+Full-line discount stores (FDS) have gained in popularity, as has U.S.-based Costco, which entered the Korean FDS market more than 10 years ago and is successfully competing against Korean rivals E-Mart and Lotte Mart, as well as Homeplus by TESCO, a UK retailer.